 Char had a hunch himself, but decided not to voice it.
 "I myself do not question the directions of my superiors, especially His Majesty."

 Dozle smirked a little.
 "Good Char.
 Keep that attitude and you'll definitely make it through the universe, or at least Zeon's bureaucracy.
-And on that note, where are you going to fix up the Richthofen?"
+And on that note, where are you going to fix up the Ralmel?"

 Char again consulted his atlas.
 "Elisha seems to be the closest for us.
-It's remote, but I think the drydock there can handle a Scharnhorst.
+It's remote, but I think the drydock there can handle a Rewloola.
 And it will also allow us to regain pursuit when repairs are completed."

 The Grand Admiral narrowed his gaze again.
 "That's assuming your quarry survives Delaz's dagger thrust."